tigerbeetle/tigerbeetle/docs/operating/cdc.md

 However, during crash recovery, the CDC job may replay unacknowledged messages that could have been already delivered to consumers.

-**It is the consumer's responsibility to perform idempotency checks.**
+It is the consumer's responsibility to perform **idempotency checks** when processing messages.